sfernana/GitTutorial/README.md

 So far, we've shown how to push changes to a remote repository but didn't address the important aspect of obtaining changes made by others.
 In the git lingo, this is called **pull**ing.
 This step should also happen as often as possible in order to be kept updated with the changes made by others.

+A **pull** is the reciprocal of a **push** and in fact is a shortcut for two operations:

+1. A **fetch**, which will update our local repository (the contents of the `.git` folder in your working copy) with the contents from the remote (origin by default).
+2. A **merge**, which will combine the modifications done on the remote repository with those done in ours, generating a new (merge) commit.
+Often this is a seamless process, but sometimes conflicts have to be resolved (similar to what has to be done with other VCS).

+## Adding links to remote repositories

-For this purpose, we'll add a remote called **official**, which will link to the mainstream [HEP-FCC/GitTutorial](https://github.com/HEP-FCC/GitTutorial) repository:
+Before pulling, we'll add a remote called **official**, which will link to the mainstream [HEP-FCC/GitTutorial](https://github.com/HEP-FCC/GitTutorial) repository:

 ```
 GitTutorial $ git remote add official git@github.com:HEP-FCC/GitTutorial.git